 Best Viewed using Internet Explorer

-In 2003 I once again became MARS active with Army MARS after 10 years of MARS in activity, where in the past I provided MARSGRAM support of our servicemen and women via the Navy-Marine Corps MARS program before family and career got in the way.
+In 2003 I once again became MARS active with Army MARS after 10 years of MARS in activity.
+I had started with Navy-Marine Corp MARS in 1981, where in the past I provided MARSGRAM support of our servicemen and women via the Navy-Marine Corps MARS program before family and career got in the way.

-MARS-ALE is a this PC sound card based modem/RS-232 port MIL-STD-188-141A modem/Controller with 141B extensions and FS-1052 and STANAG Data Link Protocol Layer extensions which permits full ALE net participation using common computer controlled Amateur Radio grade or better HF SSB radios.
+MARS-ALE is an MIL-STD-188-141A PC sound device based Modem/Controller with 141B extensions and FS-1052 and STANAG Data Link Protocol Layer extensions which permits full ALE net participation using common computer controlled Amateur Radio grade or better HF SSB radios.

 If you are a MARS member and have found your way here but are not already a member of the MARS-ALE Forum you are invited to join.
 ALE reference materials and links can be found at the MARS-ALE Forum files section.

-After working on MARS-ALE for a few years, I now also contribute directly to the PC-ALE baseline and maintain the current baseline for distribution by incorporating both my updates and those of G4GUO, that latest of which can be had by clicking here.
+After working on MARS-ALE for a few years, I also contributed directly to the PC-ALE baseline and then tool over PC-ALE development by incorporating both my updates and those of G4GUO, that latest of which can be had by clicking here.

-At my QTH I spend hours on end at times having FUN chasing DX when I can.
-I may spend even more time resolving QSL routes to get those confirmation QSL cards, this is not FUN.
+At my QTH I have spent hours on end at times having FUN chasing DX when I can.
+I may spent even more time resolving QSL routes to get those confirmation QSL cards, this is not FUN.
 This is a very personal pursuit that one can undertake regardless of schedule committments.

 "The worst day of DXing is infinitely better than the best day doing almost anything else with clothes on!"

-Although DXing is not my only pursuit in the hobby, it has always been at the top of the FUN list of my activities in the past.
+Although DXing was not my only pursuit in the hobby, it had always been at the top of the FUN list of my activities in the past.
 I long ago passed the 270 countries worked, mixed mode phone and CW on HF.
-I am almost at 5 Band DXCC worked as well and closing in on WAS and DXCC on 6 meters during the last solar cycle when I was in NJ.
-Although I don't give an IOTA (hi hi), I also started getting focused on Islands On The Air (IOTA) as I realized I had over 100 IOTA contacts in the log at one point.
+I was almost at 5 Band DXCC worked as well and closing in on WAS and DXCC on 6 meters during the last solar cycle when I was in NJ.
+Although I don't give an IOTA (hi hi), I had also started getting focused on Islands On The Air (IOTA) as I realized I had over 100 IOTA contacts in the log at one point.

 In NJ had a rather completeAntenna Farm installation for all of my MF/HF operations.
 I did however suffer from insufficient height for all my VHF plus operations taking into consideration the surrounding terrain and man made structures.
 Here in NC the mountains provide an even greater issue, so far on HF in the last year here I have installed a full size 2Mhz loop which is my main HF antenna, I also have 125 foot and 500 foot random wire antenna and a 160M COBRA in place.